2025

 Help us create a world where every voice deserves to be heard, every story matters, and every artist thrives.

-The Bluestone Club at Angliss Neighbourhood House
+The Bluestone Club at Angliss Neighbourhood House - Art Exhibition

-The Bluestone Club Art Exhibition will provide up to 40 primary-aged children from Angliss Neighbourhood House (ANH) the opportunity to showcase their artwork.
+The Bluestone Club Art Exhibition will provide up to 40 primary-aged children from ANH the opportunity to showcase their artwork.

 This inaugural exhibition will involve workshops with guest artists, high-quality art supplies, and exhibition materials.